-- (1) Any junior- or senior-level English course.
-ENGL 108 is recommended.
-Students should consult Department of English guidelines regarding prerequisites for senior-level courses. - (2) To proceed to Year 3, all courses listed in Years 1 and 2 of the Collaborative Program must have been successfully completed. - (3) An equivalent STAT (★3) course may be accepted in lieu of NURS 341. - (4) To proceed to Year 4, all courses listed in Years 1, 2, and 3 of the Collaborative Program must have been successfully completed. - To proceed with NURS 494 students must have passed all courses of the Collaborative Program except the corequisite NURS 495.
+- Any junior- or senior-level English or Writing Studies course.
+Students should consult Department of English guidelines regarding prerequisites for senior-level courses. - (2) Electives are to be selected from disciplines of the student's choice, including courses from the biological, physical, behavioural or social sciences, and the humanities.
+At least one course must be chosen from the behavioral or social sciences. - (3) An equivalent STAT (★3) course may be accepted in lieu of NURS 341. - (4) To proceed with NURS 494 students must have passed all courses of the Collaborative Program except the corequisite NURS 495.

-BScN-Honors Program 134.2
+134.2 BScN-Honors Program